-Letting out a noise of frustration the white-haired man delicately tests the door that should be opening for his entry.
-It snaps back at him, a vicious attack against the chakra that demands it give way.
+Letting out a noise of frustration the white-haired man delicately tested the door that should be opening for his entry.
+It snapped back at him, a vicious attack against the chakra that demanded it give way.

-He doesn't know how much time passes.
-It is all irrelevant in his kamui world where there is no sun, no moon or stars to mark the ticking of passed seconds.
+He didn't know how much time passed.
+It was all irrelevant in his kamui world where there was no sun, no moon or stars to mark the ticking of passed seconds.
 Time acting as just another dimension that, if only he could grasp how, he could reach out and manipulate.
 If only – a wishful thought, one that Naruto no doubt would hold should he have known the full extent of Obito's abilities.
-One that the brash blonde would act on because he 'doesn't want to ever say 'should have''.
+One that the brash blonde would act on because he 'didn't want to ever say 'should have''.
 One that would willingly be granted for the fates have always loved the fools driven by their objection to giving up.
-But his powers are now restricted for reasons he can't determine.
-As if seals have been placed to lock him out and he has not been offered even a riddle for discovering the key.
+But his powers were now restricted for reasons he couldn't determine.
+As if seals had been placed to lock him out and he had not been offered even a riddle for discovering the key.

-Only one is left for him to reach and open without protest from an ungraspable force.
-Only that one which communes to a world he does not know, does not want to know – if only due to a bitter revulsion based on biased standing, because he has placed that reality as a scape-goat for his own imprisonment inside of it.
+Only one was left for him to reach and open without protest from an ungraspable force.
+Only that one which communed to a world he did not know, did not want to know – if only due to a bitter revulsion based on biased standing, because he had placed that reality as a scape-goat for his own imprisonment inside of it.

-He doesn't stop trying, not till his eyes are bleeding and his body is convulsing with the pain it takes to pull chakra into the pathways around his sharingans.
+He didn't stop trying, not until his eyes were bleeding and his body was convulsing with the pain it took to pull chakra into the pathways around his sharingans.
 And not even then.
-Not even then does he give up on that world opening its doors to him because Naruto wouldn't give up, and Obito has no right to do anything less when the blonde haired boy's life is on the line.
+Not even then did he give up on that world opening its doors to him because Naruto wouldn't give up, and Obito had no right to do anything less when the blonde haired boy's life was on the line.

-He doesn't stop till his body collapses under him, till he can't draw on any more chakra for his reserves have been bleed dry for the first time in years.
-In one breathe and the next he is closing his burning eyes, pulled into darkness with the feel of a hand running through his white locks – the same that cupped his cheek and followed the tracks of his tears.
+He didn't stop until his body collapses under him, until he couldn't draw on any more chakra for his reserves had been bleed dry for the first time in years.
+In one breathe and the next he was closing his burning eyes, pulled into darkness with the feel of a hand running through his white locks – the same that cupped his cheek and followed the tracks of his tears.

 The very same that healed him when he was once a young boy with big dreams and bright smiles.

-When his eyes pull open the hands are gone, but he feels no pain for the first time since he woke in that strange world.
+When his eyes pulled open the hands were gone, but he felt no pain for the first time since he woke in that strange world.
 No ach in his muscles, no lightening jolt in his eyes, no discomfort to taking in oxygen.

-Anger is the first emotion that he feels after the rampage of denial.
-It twists into frustration before settling on a resignation that has him lying flat on his back arms and legs spread haphazardly around him.
-The last strands of desperate hope pushing his mind blankly over ideas that are quickly discarded; theories too easily disproved.
+Anger was the first emotion that he felt after the rampage of denial.
+It twisted into frustration before settling on a resignation that had him lying flat on his back arms and legs spread haphazardly around him.
+The last strands of desperate hope pushed his mind blankly over ideas that were quickly discarded; theories too easily disproved.

-One door is all that he has the ability to walk through.
+One door was all that he had the ability to walk through.

 This and curiosity.
-This and a daring hope that that realm will hold the answers to this mystery is what makes his decision to open the door.
+This and a daring hope that that realm would hold the answers to this mystery was what made his decision to open the door.

-There is no thickness slugging along his body as he activates the jutsu, no feeling of having his chakra drag him into a river of mud.
-Instead a bizarre sensation as if a puzzle piece has finally snapped into place pervades his being.
-Not unlike when he first activated his sharingans, where everything is finally clear and he can see, like a lost part of himself had finally slotted into its rightful position.
+There was no thickness slugging along his body as he activates the jutsu, no feeling of having his chakra drag him into a river of mud.
+Instead a bizarre sensation as if a puzzle piece had finally snapped into place pervaded his being.
+Not unlike when he first activated his sharingan, where everything was finally clear and he could see; like a lost part of himself had finally slotted into its rightful position.

-Obito whirls into existence in the same alley as he had exited this reality from, though the position of the sun is evidence that he has spent time from its grasp.
-Working logically from here is his only option; gather intel, then integrate himself into their society and become a ghost.
-That is his first mission, from there he can work out how to return, test and stretch his powers to their limits.
-If need requires he can form a group much like the Akatsuki to gather information for him.
-He may have been enlightened by Naruto but he is still first and foremost a shinobi, a killer, someone to pay for jobs most won't dream of completing through their own hands.
-And if his speculations are correct than, like any other society, this one runs using some form of currency to trade for goods or services.
-With that being the case he will require a job to live, to pay for food and shelter, to blend into the masses till he can escape.
+Obito whirled into existence in the same alley as he had exited this reality from, though the position of the sun was evidence that he had spent time from its grasp.
+Working logically from here was his only option; gather intel, then integrate himself into their society and become a ghost.
+That was his first mission, from there he can work out how to return, test and stretch his powers to their limits.
+If need required he could form a group much like the Akatsuki to gather information for him.
+He may have been enlightened by Naruto but he was still first and foremost a shinobi, a killer, someone to pay for jobs most wouldn't dream of completing through their own hands.
+And if his speculations were correct than, like any other society, this one runs using some form of currency to trade for goods or services.
+With that being the case he would require a job to live, to pay for food and shelter, to blend into the masses until he could escape.

-The first act of his self-imposed mission is to pinpoint an area of research, while his clones – henged into various disguises – mingle into the crowded streets and listen in on differing conversation.
-Perhaps locate a nondescript job Obito could take on in order to gain a form of income, or even a place of residence that he could shelter himself in.
+The first act of his self-imposed mission was to pinpoint an area of research, while his clones – henged into various disguises – mingled into the crowded streets and listened in on differing conversation.
+And hopefully locate a nondescript job Obito could take on in order to gain a form of income, or even a place of residence that he could shelter himself in.

-Finding a library is easy enough, the public and unrestricted nature of the institute only aiding in his plight.
-Sending out an army of disguised clones to read as much material as they can and gather as much intelligence on this world's history and contemporary living conditions is even simpler.
+Finding a library was easy enough, the public and unrestricted nature of the institute only aiding in his plight.
+Sending out an army of disguised clones to read as much material as they could and gather as much intelligence on this world's history and contemporary living conditions as possible was even simpler.

-By the end of the week he has established the general history of this world, the name of each country and the geography of this Japan that he has apparently landed himself in.
-Gone over much of what their recent events and leaps in technological advancements have led to, and though none of the feats they can commit are as far reaching as those produced with chakra some are extensively impressive.
-Cars, for example, being the primary mode of transport seem wholly convenient and yet from what memories he has of their bulk and their inability to do much else than move one from location to location they are too single-tasked.
-Their apparent effect on the environment and air quality draws even more cons he surmises, remembering with a frown the way the air used to feel entering his lungs when he arrived in this reality – something he has since become used to.
+By the end of the week he had established the general history of this world, the name of each country and the geography of this Japan that he had apparently landed himself in.
+Gone over much of what their recent events and leaps in technological advancements had led to, and though none of the feats they can commit were as far reaching as those produced with chakra some were extensively impressive.
+Cars, for example, being the primary mode of transport seemed wholly convenient and yet from what memories he had of their bulk and their inability to do much else than move one from location to location they were too single-tasked.
+Their apparent effect on the environment and air quality drew even more cons he surmised, remembering with a frown the way the air used to feel entering his lungs when he arrived in this reality – something he had since become used to.
 (He wasn't sure whether or not to consider this a good thing or not.)

-By the end of two weeks Obito has uncovered the enter underground network of criminals running throughout the area, expertly recognizing those who are amateurs and those with true skill that he will have to look to for aid in building a false identity.
+By the end of two weeks Obito had uncovered the enter underground network of criminals running throughout the area, expertly recognizing those who were amateurs and those with true skill that he would have to look to for aid in building a false identity.
 By the middle of the third, his clones had already found a suitable working environment for him to take part in, as well as a fairly priced apartment to rent.

-The wonders of clones will never cease to amaze him.
+The wonders of clones would never cease to amaze him.

-They have even managed to find a reliable criminal amongst the large network that will create a series of false papers and trails for him so that he can have an established background should he ever need it.
+They had even managed to find a reliable criminal amongst the large network that would create a series of false papers and trails for him so that he could have an established background should he ever need it.

-This constant movement and search for information has kept his mind off of the larger picture of his situation and what he has left behind.
-A nice distraction from everything he has committed in the past, as this dimension knows nothing of his crimes, his sins, his mistakes.
-A vacation in a sense, one that will end with him returning to a world where he is justifiably not welcomed – one that may very well be destroyed because he was too late getting back.
+This constant movement and search for information had kept his mind off of the larger picture of his situation and what he had left behind.
+A nice distraction from everything he had committed in the past, as this dimension knows nothing of his crimes, his sins, his mistakes.
+A vacation in a sense, one that would end with him returning to a world where he was justifiably not welcomed – one that may very well be destroyed because he was too late getting back.

-"You…n't…ink…tha…" the whispering of a soft voice caresses his ear, snapping him from his guilt-inducing thoughts and has him spinning uselessly in a circle.
-The voice barely there, and the words undecipherable, but he could pick it out nonetheless and he knew that voice, has spent years – a life time – dreaming about it.
+"You…n't…ink…tha…" the whispering of a soft voice caressed his ear, snapping him from his guilt-inducing thoughts and had him spinning uselessly in a circle.
+The voice barely there, and the words undecipherable, but he could pick it out nonetheless and he knew that voice, had spent years – a life time – dreaming about it.

-The voice doesn't come again, and he refuses to acknowledge the disappointment welling inside of him, shoving it down harshly and continuing on to his destination.
+The voice didn't come again, and he refused to acknowledge the disappointment welling inside of him, shoving it down harshly and continuing on to his destination.

-The Uchiha enters the establishment with no genjutsu hugging his form; if he is to acquire false papers for identification then doing so in an illusion will only lead to him needing to stay within that genjutsu at all times.
-Something that is not only inconvenient and unconventional but also taxing on his chakra.
-If he were more skilled in seals perhaps then it would be an acceptable means of living, but as the only illusion based seal he knows is a simple forget-me the dilemma still stands.
-That is not to even touch on the simple problem of genjutsu not functioning within the realm of digital recordings.
-Cameras and videos will not depict the illusion, instead show what is truly present.
+The Uchiha entered the establishment with no genjutsu hugging his form; if he was to acquire false papers for identification then doing so in an illusion would only lead to him needing to stay within that genjutsu at all times.
+Something that was not only inconvenient and unconventional but also taxing on his chakra.
+If he were more skilled in seals perhaps then it would be an acceptable means of living, but as the only illusion based seal he knew was a simple forget-me, the dilemma still stood.
+That was not to even touch on the simple problem of genjutsu not functioning within the realm of digital recordings.
+Cameras and videos would not depict the illusion, instead show what was truly present.
 Something he had discovered through his study of the art while under the tutelage of his ancestor.

-This is also the first time since entering the world officially that he has deactivated his sharingans, a disconcerting experience to say the least.
-But one he has no choice but to get used to should he wish to melt into the background unnoticed.
-Or, at least, as best as his scars will allow.
+This was also the first time since entering the world officially that he had deactivated his sharingans, a disconcerting experience to say the least.
+But one he had no choice but to get used to should he wish to melt into the background unnoticed.
+Or, at least, as best as his scars would allow.